-You will find here all the necessary assistance and information to the mobile researchers, with the support of our network of services centres.
-If you’re looking for information about entry procedures, social security, legal issues, postdoctoral positions and research jobs, this website is for you!
+You will find here all the necessary information for mobile researchers, and assistance with the support of our network of services centres.
+If you are looking for information about entry procedures, social security, legal issues, postdoctoral positions and research jobs, this website is for you!

 You will also find the contact details of all the services centres available in France, as well as information related to the entry and residence conditions on the French territory, accommodation and all you need to prepare a successful stay in the hexagon.

-EURAXESS FRANCE is member of the European Commission initiative, gathering 500 services centres assisting EU and non-EU researchers in 40 countries.
+EURAXESS FRANCE is a member of the European Commission initiative, gathering more than 600 services centres assisting EU and non-EU researchers in 42 countries.

 All services of the EURAXESS Network are free of charge.

 DISCOVER EURAXESS IN France

 When I was thinking about performing a research stay in a foreign country, I would have never imagined that I would choose Nantes as my receiving city.
 However, when I started to search for scientific groups working in polysaccharides and their characterization, the INRA-Nantes attracted my attention because of the quality, dynamism and efficiency of researchers working in this unit.